x4dqn/OpenARMap/README.md

 These features are under active development and will be released incrementally through this repository.

 ## Mobile App for Data Capture

+The OpenARMap Android app is the foundation of our ecosystem.
+It allows anyone to capture georeferenced image sequences and sensor data that power downstream reconstruction, anchoring, and sharing.
+Whether you're contributing to public spatial datasets or exploring your environment in 3D, this tool is where it all begins.

 The sections below refer specifically to the mobile capture tool.
 If you're looking to test early scanning workflows or contribute to real-world spatial data collection, you're in the right place.